 - Recent graduates in the Department of Drama & Theatre have gone into careers in acting, writing, broadcasting (including at the BBC), literary agency, arts management, sound design, marketing/PR, teaching and community theatre work, as well as postgraduate study in different fields.
 Lots of our graduates also start their own performing arts companies.

-Other essential costs***: There are no single associated costs with studying this course greater than £50 per item.
-It is a requirement to purchase a pair of safety boots in the first year, for which a range of cost options are available.
+Other essential costs***: There are no single associated costs greater than £50 per item on this course.
+Students stuying Drama, Theatre and Dance are required to purchase a pair of safety boots in the first year, for which a range of costs are available.
 Ticket costs for mandatory theatre trips are capped at £10.

 ***These estimated costs relate to studying this particular degree programme at Royal Holloway.
 Costs, such as accommodation, food, books and other learning materials and printing etc., have not been included.